- Cornell Law School, J.D.

 - U.S. Court of Appeals, District of Columbia Circuit

-Richard is recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2014 for Energy: State Regulatory & Wholesale Electric Market, New York, work.
+Richard has been recognized for exceptional standing in the global legal community in Chambers USA: America's Leading Lawyers for Business 2014 for Energy: State Regulatory & Wholesale Electric Market, New York, work.
 He has also been recognized in Chambers in previous years.

 - Alliance for Clean Energy New York, Counsel to the Board of Directors